aidenpike/CBPR/README.md

 - +1d8 to chance for army survival during battles

 #### Weapon Upgrade
+- +1d10 to Devastate Check
+- +1d10 to Conquer Check
--
+- +1d8 to Pillage Check

 #### Passive Income
 By default, you gain 100 dollars every turn.
 However, this can be upgraded.
 - +50 Passive Income
 - Requires 1 territory per upgrade

+#### Commander
+By default, the player starts out with no commander.
+They can hire one through this tree, and upgrade their stats individually.
+Commanders have a chance to fight opposing commanders during skirmishes.
+This initiates a manual battle between the 2 commanders, and whoever wins will win the battle with their chosen outcome.

 ## Battle
+Player fights their opponent in a skirmish.
 ### Outcome Choice
 A player can choose their goal for the outcome of the battle
 #### Devastate
-    Check =
+    Player can wreak havoc upon their opponent's territory.
         - Opponent loses 1 territory
         - Opponent loses 500-750 dollars
         - Opponent loses an army

+    Check =

 #### Conquer
-    Check =
+    Player conquers their opponent's territory.
         - Opponent loses 1 territory
         - Player gains 1 territory
         - Opponent loses 250-500 dollars
         - Player gains 250-500 dollars
+    Check =

 #### Pillage
+    Very low success rate, but player has chance to steal (opponent loses and player gains) 2 of 3 things:
+        - Random Tech Level
+        - 2000-3000 dollars
+        - A hostage army
     Check =
-Has a very low success rate, but the player has chance to steal (opponent loses and player gains) 2 of 3 things:
-- Random Tech Level

-Tech level
-2000-3000 dollars
-A hostage army
+### Weapon Failure
+    The complexity of a player's weapon both helps them in battle but also raises the risk.
+    A player's weapons are capable of failing during battle, which can cause 1 of 3 outcomes:
+        - Player loses the battle and flees with one less army and a range of cash between 500-1000
+        - Player manages to win by a thread and only have to pay 500-1000 dollars
+        - The battle was devastating.
+Player loses 1300-2000 dollars, 2 armies, and a weapon tech level
 ## Pass
-Skirmish Outcomes
-Outcome Choice

-Tech Tree System
-Based on technology stat
-Different branches of technology that affect skirmishes and the outcome of skirmishes Endurance of Armies
-Weapon tech level
-Raises chance of weapon failure because of complexity but increases your chance of winning in battle Training
-Train your armies for a cost to improve battle chance Failures
-Weapon Failure
-Weapons fail during battles, which can cause 1 of 3 outcomes:
-You lose the battle and flee with one less army and a range of cash between 500-1000 You manage to win by a thread and only have to pay 500-1000 dollars The battle was devastating.
-You lose 1300-2000 dollars, 2 armies, and a weapon tech level

 ## List of Chances & Stats
 ### Stats